To fully understand pipe class and piping specification you must know the basics of the piping.

 Classification of Pipes (Types of Pipe Used in Oil and Gas)

-Different types of pipes used in various design conditions, considering technical and commercial parameters.
-For small & medium sizes requirement, seamless pipes are more popular whereas, for larger diameter, welded pipes are more economical.
+Different types of pipes are used in various design conditions, considering technical and commercial parameters.
+For small & medium size requirements, seamless pipes are more popular whereas, for larger diameters, welded pipes are more economical.

-Submerged Arc Welding process is with filler metal welding whereas ERW/EFW and HFW are no filler welding methods to weld the pipe.
-SAW pipes are further classified as straight seam and spiral seam pipe.
+The submerged Arc Welding process is with filler metal welding, whereas ERW/EFW and HFW are no filler welding methods to weld the pipe.
+SAW pipes are further classified as straight seam and spiral seam pipes.
 Straight seam pipes are also known as L-SAW or long seam SAW pipes.
-Medium diameter straight SAW pipe has a single seam whereas a large diameter pipe has a two-weld seam.
+Medium diameter straight SAW pipe has a single seam, whereas a large-diameter pipe has a two-weld seam.

 Check the image below for easy understanding.